Zheng Qinwen: Personal life

 Zheng has cited Li Na—the only Chinese player to win a singles major title—as a source of inspiration.
 In 2024, Zheng said: "I watched her since I was a little kid so I'm trying to follow in her steps.
 She inspired me a lot when I was a child."
 Zheng has also credited her parents' support and guidance as a reason for her success.

 Following her gold medal win at the 2024 Summer Olympics, Zheng said that she had always wanted "to become one of the Asians that can inspire young kids and make them love tennis more".
 She also said she looked up to Liu Xiang, a Chinese hurdler whose win in the 110-meter hurdles at the 2004 Summer Olympics was China's first gold in any men's track and field event.
 In a 2024 interview with Sky Sports, Zheng said her hobbies include walking with her family, reading, and singing.
 She also enjoys roller coaster rides and is a fan of the K-pop group Blackpink.

+According to the China Charity Federation, Zheng donated 1 million yuan in August 2026 for disaster relief in Gyirong County during the 2026 Nepal–Tibet floods.

 Career statistics

-Grand Slam tournament performance timelines
+Grand Slam singles performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.